-In the bustling heart of the inner east, the City of Bayswater is home to a culturally diverse and vibrant community set against the backdrop of four thriving town centres, over 380 hectares of green open space and a 10km stretch of the Swan River.
+The City of Bayswater is home to a culturally diverse and vibrant community, set against the backdrop of four thriving town centres, over 380 hectares of green open space and a 10 kilometre stretch of the Swan River.

 - Town centres: 4

 - Labour Force 2021 ABS Census: 66.1%

 - Traditional Custodians: Whadjuk people of the Noongar Nation